-By letter posted to the docket January 27, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
-The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial photography and videography of real estate property.
+By letter dated March 5, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Cloud9Drones LLC (hereinafter petitioner or operator) for an exemption.
+The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial inspections of towers/tall structures for multiple industries, and videography for film and marketing.